fbpx

 GameSoundCon 2024 is hybrid!

-Casual to AAA, big studio to indie — For composers, sound designers, dialogue specialists, researchers, educators and others who want to keep up with the cutting edge in video game sound, music, dialogue and technology.
+We attended GameSoundCon and got to catch up with composers, sound designers, dialogue specialists, researchers, educators and others who want to keep up with the cutting edge in video game sound, music, dialogue and technology.

 • Video Game Music Composition